Why Is Everyone Freaking Out About the Apple Pencil?

 How It Works

-The main concept behind the Apple Pencil is that it allows the iPad Pro that it is paired with to determine force and tilt without actually relying on the Force Touch technology that is often found in artist’s tablets and other similar devices.
-Two sensors in the Pencil itself determine the angle at which you are holding the stylus, as well as how hard you’re pressing on the surface of the iPad Pro.
+The main Apple Pencil concept is that it allows it’s paired iPad Pro to determine force and tilt without relying on the Force Touch technology often found in similar devices.
+Sensors in the Pencil determine the stylus angle, and how hard you’re pressing on the iPad Pro surface.
 In laymen’s terms:

 • A gentle touch will create a fine line.